ZinWR/CubeGame/README.md

 - 3D Animation Game with Basic Controls
 - 5 Levels of Difficulties: Easy, Medium, Hard, Super Hard, Impossible

-(*Automatically speed up difficulties when clicking on the animated cube on the left of the slide bar*)
+`Impossible mode`: *Automatically speed up difficulties when clicking on the animated cube on the left of the slide bar*

 - Different Textures of Cohort Instructors & Members
 - Live Leaderboard